eraofchaos/eraofchaos.github.io/units/Serpent Fly.md

  **Unit Soul:** [ Serpent Fly](/Items/unt_77/)

  **Unit description:**

+ **Unit second description :** Caster Units are proficient at crowd control and at weakening enemy DPS

  **Recommend:** Low-health, high-attack creatures.
 They will be extremely powerful if you remember to heal them swiftly.